maliMirkec/personal-website/site/articles/my-first-year-of-freelancing.md

 Clients came from all over the world: United States, Canada, United Kingdom, Germany, Denmark, Romania, and Croatia.
 Most of them were agencies, but I also worked with designers and developers, too.

 In my opinion, investing in the relationship with a client is the most critical part.
 Earning trust from a remote position is not easy.
 Being kind could take you a long way with your client, and it doesn't cost you a thing.

-> “During my first year of freelancing, I didn't have a single negative experience with any client.”

 Getting the job done is also important.
 Never promise what you cannot deliver.
 It is okay to say that you need a couple of hours to do research.
 It is okay to say that you are not the right person for that task.
 It depends on a project type and the team.